strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/optional-software/caddy-proxy.md

 ::::

-:::: tab Sub-Folder-Unified
+:::: tab subfolder-unified

-#### Sub-Folder Unified
+#### Subfolder unified

-This configuration is using a sub-folder that is dedicated to Strapi only.
-It will bind to port 80 HTTP and hosts the "front-end" files on `/var/www` like a normal web server, but proxies all Strapi requests on the `example.com/test` sub-path.
+This configuration is using a subfolder dedicated to Strapi only.
+It will bind to port 80 HTTP and hosts the front-end files on `/var/www` like a normal web server, but proxies all Strapi requests on the `example.com/test` sub-path.

 :::note
 This example configuration is not focused on the front end hosting and should be adjusted to your front-end software requirements.